 - Meanwhile, cut scallops in half horizontally.
 In a large skillet, saute scallops in 1 tablespoon oil until firm and opaque.
 Remove and keep warm.

 - To serve, place zucchini slices on a serving plate.
 Layer each with a scallop half, some chopped roasted pepper and a scallop half.
-In a small bowl, combine the pine nuts, lemon juice, garlic, currants, capers, mustard, lemon peel and remaining oil; spoon over stacks.
+In a small bowl, combine the pine nuts, lemon juice, garlic, currants, capers, mustard, lemon zest and remaining oil; spoon over stacks.
 Garnish with watercress if desired.
-Yield: 1 dozen.

 I used dried cranberries instead of currants.
 This dish was very pleasing to the eye and quite delicious.
 It takes time to make, but the presentation will definitely impress your guests.
 I made these for a special dinner I made for my mom.